nazarioricardo/nazarioricardo/README.md

 ## A Bit About Me.

-You did it!
-You read a "a bit about me."

-I like dumb jokes like that.
-I also like programming, and making nice things.
+I like programming, and making nice things.
+I used to make a lot of music, now I play guitar in my spare time.
 I'm from Puerto Rico, I speak Spanish, English, and I'm trying to learn Portuguese and German.
 Because why not?

 ## Running My Website Locally